May. 14, 2019

 Let that sink in for a moment: an A cup can also be an E cup.
 Wild, right?

-- Your band fits, but your cups don’t: Go up a cup size (if too small) or go down a cup size (if too big).
+- Your band fits, but your cups don’t: If the cups feel small, go up a cup size.
+If the cups feel big, go down a cup size.
 (Ex.
-If the 32F is too small in the cups, go up to a 32G.)
+If the 32F feels small in the cups, go up to a 32G.
+If the 32F feels big in the cups, go down to a 32E1/2).

 - Your cups fit, but your band doesn’t: Adjust both your band and cup size.
 Remember: if you go up a band size, you need to go down a cup size, and vice versa.
-(Ex: 34C equals 36B.)
+(Ex: A 34C cup is the same as a 36B.
+A 40E(DD) cup is the same as a 42D.)

 And sister sizes work with our signature half-cup sizes, too.
 If you’re a 34B½, you’re also a 36A½, and a 32C½.
 Because each of those sizes have equivalent cups, the bra you choose depends on which band size feels best to you.